LeoRojboonthueng/Retromania/README.md

 # Retromania

-A simple SFML-based game with a movable player and background
+A simple SFML-based game with a movable player character and background

 ## Setup Instructions